 Изберете регион от картата, за да видите детайли.

-In 2021 and after the record increase of the previous year, GDP per capita in Vratsa district continued to grow, reaching 17,800 BGN/person.
-Salaries and pensions also increased at the average national rate.
-The gross annual salary of employees has gone up to 17,300 BGN and is the third highest in the country (after those in the capital and Sofia district), mainly on account of the employees in the Kozloduy nuclear power station.
-The average monthly pension is 529 BGN and is also higher than in most districts.
-However, the general level of poverty in the district remains high.
-In 2022, the share of the population living below the national poverty line was 31.5%, versus 22.9% countrywide.
+GDP per capita in Vratsa district continues to grow.
+Although its rate of increase is lower than average, in 2022 Vratsa registered the fifth highest GDP in the country – 21,800 BGN/person.
+Salaries and pensions are also increasing at a rate similar to the national average, and remain among the relatively high ones.
+The gross annual salary of employed persons has reached 19,400 BGN and is the third highest in the country (after those in the capital and Varna district), mainly on account of the employees in the Kozloduy nuclear power station.
+The average monthly pension is 786 BGN, which is also higher than in most districts.
+However, income inequality remains high – the Gini coefficient is 39.0, compared 37.2 in the country.
+The poverty level has dropped considerably and for the first time has fallen below the national average.
+In 2023, the share of the population living below the national poverty line was 19.2%, versus 20.6% countrywide.

 Gross domestic product (GDP) per capita (2022) |